The following guide is a sub-article of Achieving Color Precision.

 New Solution (Automatic)

 To disable color management in Discord we will be implementing the --force-color-profile=srgb command line argument.
-Unfortunately this is not as simple as adding the parameter to the current Discord shortcut, so as a remedy I have created a script (with the help of ChatGPT) to resolve this issue.
+Unfortunately this is not as simple as adding the parameter to the current Discord shortcut, so as a remedy this script resolves this issue.

 Open Notepad and paste the following script: